qmacro/qmacro.github.io/src/posts/2009-09-30-rest-orientation-controlling-access-to-resources.md

 (image lost in early SAP community platform migration)

 This is great first step.
 It means that we can control, on a high level, who gets access generally, and who doesn't.
-Let's call this ‘Level 1 access'.
+Let's call this 'Level 1 access'.

-You can also specify, in the Service Data tab, a value for the SAP Authorisation field (‘SAP Authoriz.'):
+You can also specify, in the Service Data tab, a value for the SAP Authorisation field ('SAP Authoriz.'):

 (image lost in early SAP community platform migration)

-The value specified here is checked against authorisation object S_ICF, in the ICF_VALUE field, along with ‘SERVICE' in the ICF_FIELD field.
+The value specified here is checked against authorisation object S_ICF, in the ICF_VALUE field, along with 'SERVICE' in the ICF_FIELD field.

 ```text
 [O] S_ICF